oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-install.md

 For ease of setting up the lab we are going to use an ingress but relax the security constraints around accessing the linkerd web front end a bit **YOU SHOULD NEVER DO THIS IN A PRODUCTION ENVIRONMENT** - a service mesh like linkerd controls the entire communications network in your cluster, unauthorized access to it would enable hackers to have complete control of your cluster communications.

-### Step 5a: Removing the linkerd-web hosts restriction
+### Task 5a: Removing the linkerd-web hosts restriction

 The first thing we need to do is to remove the restriction in the linkerd web front end on which hosts are allowed to access the web front end.
 Of course you would not do this in a production system!